Assault on Germenchuk: The course of the battle

-Germenchuk was seven versts from Shali.
+Germenchuk was 4.64 miles from Shali.
 The Russian detachment crossed the Argun and spent the night in Shali.
 By noon, the detachment took up positions in full view of the mountaineers waiting for them.
 On the left flank, the Russians had a river, on the right — a dense forest, where the Lezgin cavalry and Chechen infantry stood.
 The village was surrounded by trenches on three sides.
 Behind the village was a dense forest.
 Cossacks under the command of Zass, Georgian and Tatar cavalry began a skirmish with the Chechen cavalry.

 Artillery under the command of Velyaminov opened fire.
 Zass Cossacks were sent to the forest to cover the right flank of the attackers.
 The left Russian flank was covered by Caucasian regiments.
 After the artillery preparation, the Butyrsky and Jaeger battalions went on the attack.
 The Chechens, who had waited out the shelling in the trenches, fired a volley, but did not have time to reload their rifles.
 Storming advanced columns broke into the village.
 Part of the village adjacent to the forest remained under the control of the defenders, but they had to leave the right flank.
 The Cossacks, pursuing the Lezgins, came under rifle fire.
 Velyaminov sent an adjutant to Zass with an order to return to the battery.